 - (iv) Student members may attend and speak at meetings of their branch or chapel, vote in their branch, attend and vote at delegate meetings and vote and hold office in their chapel.
-Student members with a previous record of at least one year's continuous full membership shall continue to have the rights of full members as rule 2q(i). - (v) Asylum seeker members may attend, speak and vote in their branch, attend, speak, vote and hold office in their chapel and attend DMs as an observer. - (vi) Retired members and associate members may attend, speak and vote at meetings of their branch. - (vii) Temporary members may attend and speak at meetings of their branch or chapel.
+Student members with a previous record of at least one year's continuous full membership shall continue to have the rights of full members as rule 2q(i). - (v) Associate members may attend, speak and vote at meetings of their branch. - (vi) Temporary members may attend and speak at meetings of their branch or chapel.